 There is not a veterinarian consensus on this food.
 We have heard opinions that are all for this food and others that strongly advise against it.
 If you are thinking of switching your dog to this dog food, schedule a vet appointment to consult them first.

-4. Grandma Lucy’s Artisan Dog Food – For Puppies
+4. Grandma Lucy’s Artisan Dog Food – Best for Puppies

 This is the rare dry food that gets mixed with water and turned into wet food.
 Grandma Lucy’s believes the best recipes are the simplest ones, so this product has no fillers such as wheat, corn, or soy.